 The Wicker Breakdown:

-- Instead of a host's monolog, Joe Piscopo comes out as Frank Sinatra with a song and a reminder to buy American cars while new cast member Tony Rusato comes out with an example of how American cars are built real strong before Sinatra goes on to bash the Japanese just for being the competition, in a way that would never fly today.
+Instead of a host's monolog, Joe Piscopo comes out as Frank Sinatra with a song and a reminder to buy American cars.
+This went on while new cast member Tony Rusato comes out with an example of how American cars are built really strong.
+This was before Sinatra goes on to bash the Japanese just for being the competition, in a way that would never fly today.

-- Once again we get the news, with both Gail and Rocket gone Chevy Chase fills in as the host.
+Once again we get the news, with both Gail and Rocket gone, Chevy Chase fills in as the host.
 Though it now seems more planned out, his reading of the notes is still a little strange.
-This week, Eddie Murphy reviews the movie Stir Crazy only he saw Alerted States, Laurie Metcalf does man on the street interviews asking people if they would take a bullet for the president, and Al Franken discusses his views on what's happening with Saturday Night Live specifically declaring that he had nothing to do with this season.
+This week, Eddie Murphy reviews the movie Stir Crazy only he saw Alerted States, Laurie Metcalf does man on the street interviews asking people if they would take a bullet for the president, and Al Franken discusses his views on what's happening with Saturday Night Live explicitly declaring that he had nothing to do with this season.
 Though he mainly blames the producers this season's cast gets hit with a lot of shrapnel.
 That said, it is a pretty cutting criticism filled with interesting inside scoops.
-He mentions that he will be hosting next week but his harsh criticism may have led to the early end of the season.
+He mentions that he will be hosting next week, but his harsh criticism may have led to the early end of the season.
+(Clip 2)

-- The Self-Righteous is a sketch were a self-righteous nurse argues with a self-righteous nurse that eventually leads more and self-righteous people into the discussion.
+The Self-Righteous is a sketch where a self-righteous nurse argues with a self-righteous nurse that eventually leads more and self-righteous people into the discussion.

 Sure there have been times in the past where I've found it hard to commit to my top three moments of the night.
 Often I get done and regret when I can't resist giving a classic sketch more weight leading it to win out over a smaller moment that got me laughing hard.
 Sometimes, I struggle to find my favorites when it's a mediocre or poor show.
 Usually, when this is the case, there are sketches that I do like but not enough to commit to any list.